 Jesus saved us from sin with His death and resurrection but He did not stop there.
 He is now at the right hand of God in heaven.
 The right hand is the position of power and inheritance and He is there on our behalf.
 He not only was there at the creation of all things as we see here that He even keeps things going (sustaining all things).
 We see here that He sat down there and it is interesting to note that the priests that served God in the temple did not have a place to sit inside the temple.
 That is because their work was never done.
 Jesus the High Priest finished the work of purification on the cross and that is why He was able to say it is finished.
 With the work of salvation completed, He now sits and intercedes with the Father on our behalf.

-So he became as much superior to the angels as the name he has inherited is superior to theirs.
+So he has become much better than angels, and the name God has given him is superior to theirs.

 With the resurrection of Jesus Christ and His going to sit at the right hand of the Father, it was demonstrated that He, in fact, is the Son of God.